-SMS messages are the universal way to quickly send information to someone, with a high reach-ability, quick delivery, and high rate of opening.
-And today, we are going to have a look at how to receive SMS messages right from your IoT Hub.
+SMS messages are the universal way to quickly send information to someone, with a high reachability, quick delivery, and high rate of opening.
+Today, we are going to take a look at how to send SMS messages right from your IoT Hub.

 First, the plan: a Device will send a message, which will be caught by an IoT Hub Route, which then triggers a Serverless Function which will finally call the SMS provider API.